Ateneo–La Salle rivalry: Men's basketball tournament results

 Men's basketball games between the two in the UAAP are the most anticipated match-ups in the season, with most games being sold out.
 Both teams are guaranteed to face each other at the elimination round (regular season) twice, while they can meet for a maximum of three times in the playoffs (up to three times in the semifinals, or twice in the semifinals plus a seeding playoff).

-The games were played consistently from 1986 until 2006 when La Salle was suspended for fielding two ineligible players.
+The games were played consistently from 1986 until 2006 when La Salle was suspended after admitting that it unknowingly fielded two ineligible players from the 2003 to 2005 seasons.